Cancer Support Services

 Consultations with a psychologist or psychiatrist are available upon request or recommendation.
 Talk to your doctor to see if this may be right for you.

 The Life Renewal Center, located at Village Pointe Cancer Center, helps cancer patients with the physical and emotional changes from therapy or surgery.
-Massage therapy, wig fitting, skin care, yoga, prosthetic and bra fittings and make-up lessons are just some of the available services.
+Massage therapy, wig fitting, skin care, yoga and make-up lessons are just some of the available services.

 Being at the hospital, around new people and away from home can be stressful for children and their families.
 Child Life Specialists help families understand the health care setting with medical play, reduce stress with pet therapy and promote growth and expression with art.